feature-engine/feature_engine/docs/user_guide/encoding/WoEEncoder.rst

    WoE for Age

-We can visualize WoE for different categories of the variable 'age'.
 The WoE values are in the y-axis, and the categories are in the x-axis.
 We see that the WoE values are monotonically increasing, which is the expected behavior of the WoE.
 If we check the category 4 (which is a label), we can see the WoE is around -0.45 which means that it has a small portion of positive cases compared to negative cases.
 This means that this category has a low probability of survival.

 Adding a model to the pipeline